Behat/docs/quick_intro.rst

 Now is the easiest part of application development - feature implementation.
-Yes, with TDD and BDD implementation becomes a routine task, because you already did most of the job in previous phases - you wrote tests, you came up with an elegant (as far as you could go in current context) and you chose the actors (objects) and actions (methods) involved.
+Yes, with TDD and BDD implementation becomes a routine task, because you already did most of the job in previous phases - you wrote tests, you came up with an elegant solution (as far as you could go in current context) and you chose the actors (objects) and actions (methods) that are involved.
 Now it's time to write bunch of PHP keywords to glue it all together.
-Tools like Behat when used in a right way will help you to write this phase by giving you a simple set of instructions that you simply need to follow.
+Tools like Behat, when used in a right way, will help you to write this phase by giving you a simple set of instructions that you simply need to follow.
 You did your thinking and design, now it's time to sit back, run the tool and follow its instructions in order to write your production code.

 Lets start!
 Run:

 .. code-block:: bash

-    $> vendor/bin/behat
+    $ vendor/bin/behat

 Behat will try to test your application with ``FeatureContext`` but will fail soon, producing something like this onto your screen: